bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

           - we get into the `premium_required` view wrapper,
         - we are guaranteed to have a logged in user.

+#### Ordering multiple decorators - Mahmuda's version

+- When dealing with multiple decorators, as above,
+  - ordering can be very important,
+  - and it’s easy to get confused about
+    - what order everything is happening.

+- The best analogy I know of
+  - is to think of it as an *onion*:
+    - In the centre,
+      - you have the actual view function,
+      - and each decorator adds a layer.
+  - Let’s write it out the long hand way as a visualisation:

 ...

 ## Applying policies - Mahmuda's version